Migration – agencies and responsibilities

 The Ministry of the Interior is responsible for formulating Finland’s migration policy and for drafting legislation on migration and citizenship.
-The Ministry steers and develops the administration of migration, and coordinates the related issues between different branches of government.
+The Ministry guides and develops the administration of migration, and coordinates the related issues between different branches of government.
 The Ministry of the Interior represents Finland in most migration matters, both within the European Union and in the international arena.
 The Ministry of Economic Affairs and Employment represents Finland in matters concerning the migration of labour, students, trainees and researchers.